-The Grill Room @ Chateau Whistler, Whistler, British Columbia
+The Wildflower @ Chateau Whistler, Whistler, British Columbia

 Nestled at the base of Blackcomb Mountain, it took Canadian Pacific Hotels to build another chateau with luxurious rooms, lots of dining options including the Wildflower, award-winning golf and a full-service spa.
 Although it’s now a Fairmont property, it remains one of the finest such properties in Canada.

 Chateau Whistler’s Executive Chef Isabel Chung, the only female Executive Chef in Fairmont, has built quite a team in this, one of the busiest hotels in western Canada.

 Enter Executive Sous Chef, Derek Bendig who leads the culinary charge in all four full-time and two seasonal restaurants.
 I’m not sure anyone has his energy!
 His expansive personality and prodigious knowledge of all things food-related make him a perfect choice to oversee such a complex and important side of the hotel’s food service.
 He’s won accolades from Food Day Canada and in 2017 was invited to cook with other Food Day chefs at the James Beard House in Manhattan, after which he pretty much tasted his way through the city.
 I’m not sure any of the other chefs could keep up with him….I know I couldn’t.

 There’s a ton of talent in these hotel kitchens and what we’ll see unfolding over the summer does Canada proud.
 You may taste maple-cured Arctic char with a wild vegetable salad, watercress aioli, and wrapped in smoldering cedar paper (at left).
 Or there might be a Chateau-smoked salmon poutine using legendary Yukon Gold potatoes, likely grown up the road in Pemberton, a spoonful of fresh cream cheese, extra virgin canola oil sabayon and local B.C. sturgeon caviar.
 Can it get any more decadent?